 One bit of information that is sometimes missing from school textbooks- but that students often pick up on their own- is that for the ancient Greeks, "the people" referred to wealthy, slave-owning men of sharply defined ethnicity, as it did for their successors the Romans and our predecessors the Founding Fathers.

-classisclass, as in, upper class) was followed by a thousand year period called the Dark Age, which happened because when the Roman empire collapsed, the peoples whose cultures it had destroyed had no cultures to fall back on (a similar potential exists in today's industrial world).
+The period of the Greek and Roman empires (called the classical age, from Latin classis, class, as in, upper class) was followed by a thousand year period called the Dark Age, which happened because when the Roman empire collapsed, the peoples whose cultures it had destroyed had no cultures to fall back on (a similar potential exists in today's industrial world).
 Textbooks suggest that Dark Age people didn't know anything; they just made things up and believed them no matter how stupid or crazy they were (imagine that!).
 There was no democracy.
 People were ruled by monarchs- kings and queens- who were members of the "aristocracy," from ancient Greek meaning "rule by the best people" (aristos, best + kratia, ).
 Aristocratic power tended to derive from agricultural possession and wealth.
 There were also religious leaders such as the Pope, who represented rule by God.
 Many monarchs tried to cover both ends by claiming that, in addition to being the best people because they owned the most, they had been appointed by God.

 In the 14th Century, towards the end of the Dark Age, the Black Plague killed an estimated 25 million people throughout Eurasia and North Africa- about a third of the population- leading to a major shift in human ambition.
 Many people were dissatisfied with monarchy and/or religious rule after these failed to protect against the plague.
 The institutions had also notably failed, over centuries, to turn human life into an interesting and gratifying experience.
 This became important in the late 18th Century to a group called the Romantics, who imagined that life used to offer more than a desperate quest not to be a slave.
-In contrast to the Enlightenment (see below), which valued rationality (from Latin reri, to countas in counting money), Romantics believed our ancient life was primarily emotional.
+In contrast to the Enlightenment (see below), which valued rationality (from Latin reri, to count, as in counting money), Romantics believed our ancient life was primarily emotional.
 My vintage textbook describes Romanticism as "a reaction against the order and restraint of classicism," which is ironic because "Romanticism" derives from "Rome."

 The Dark Age concluded with an explosion of light and darkness called the Industrial Revolution, in which humanity believed, perhaps rightly for some, that it could not survive without continually evolving machines.
-People from every background, sensing that humans could fight back against obstinate nature, developed science (from Latin,
+People from every background, sensing that humans could fight back against obstinate nature, developed science (from Latin, scire: to know) into a well-funded, politically supported organized collection of data on every aspect of everything.
+Among the most prominent of the scientific achievements were a variety of machines that could do human work using steam and electricity.

 The machines increased human power so much that the human role started to change from doing work to tending machines that do work.
 The owners of the machines- who were often not members of the aristocracy and so could not rule- became rich, sometimes gaining near absolute power over the workers who tended the machines.
 These owners started to feel like their abilities to move earth and dominate people qualified them to be among "the best," with attendant perks.
 It was the machine owners who resurrected the ancient Greek idea of "democracy," which they found afforded them the quickest route to power.